 • Coming from THEM: A/A may or may not have been deliberate but was very real – not imagined, & the effects last a lifetime.
 We got all sorts of abuse – things that no child should ever have to endure!

 • For US to deal with: Because A/A happened on all 4 PMES levels – Physical, Emotional, Mental, Spiritual, & not just about someone going away, we have to work on healing each area, from going to the bathroom to our relationship with H.P.

 POINT 2: As a result – ACoAs want everything done for us – equally true for the Hero as for the Lost Child.

 Experiencing so much hurt & loss as kids – we want it to be made up to us, one way or another.
 To compensate, we hang on to the magical thinking of a child, having ‘great expectations’ of life & people, which is not just wishful thinking but a raging need, including the absolute conviction / expectation / assumption – about how of a date, event, relationship, meeting… should turn out – or we’ll die!

-While having wildly unrealistic expectations (U.E.) of others, we can start by seeing how off center ours are for ourselves:
+While having wildly unrealistic expectations (U.E.) of others, we can start by seeing how off-center ours own are :

 • Being the victim – that because we were abused as children, we don’t have to be responsible for ourselves or forge a life of our own

 • Our narcissism – that we have the power to always make things go our way, AND that who others are or what they want doesn’t really count – if it gets in the way of our needs!

 Most ACoAs, especially Rescuers, would never admit this, at least not out loud

 • “Fairness” – that if we make enough of an effort (perfect), we’ll definitely & automatically get a payoff!